50th Attack Squadron: Inter-War era

+Regular unit at Langley Field

 A small cadre of the squadron remained at Scott Field until August 1919 when it was moved to Langley Field, Virginia.
-At Langley, it received De Havilland DH-4s and was assigned to the 2d Observation Wing Headquarters.
+At Langley, it again received De Havilland DH-4s and was assigned to the 2d Wing.
 It was assigned to coastal and submarine patrol duties along the Atlantic coast.
 On 1 October it was attached to the 1st Army Observation Group.

-It remained active with the 2d Wing and performed demonstrations of effectiveness of aerial bombardment on naval warships, June–September 1921.
-Reassigned to Mexican Border in 1927 as an aerial observation squadron at Brooks Field, San Antonio, Texas before inactivation on 1 August 1927.
+In 1920, the squadron was called upon to help keep order during coal miner strikes in West Virginia.
+In May 1921, it was attached to the 1st Provisional Air Brigade, which was formed to demonstrate that aircraft could successfully attack armored navy ships.
+The test was held at the mouth of the Chesapeake Bay.
+Following training at Langley, the brigade bombed the German cruiser SMS Frankfurt and battleships SMS Ostfriesland and USS Alabama (BB-8).

+The squadron moved to Brooks Field, Texas, where it was assigned to the Air Corps Training Center, in June 1927.
+It was inactivated on 1 August 1927 and its personnel and equipment transferred to the 51st School Squadron.

+Regular Army Inactive service

-The designation was then transferred to the Office of Chief of the Air Corps (OCAC).
-Organized in December 1927 with Organized Reserve personnel as a Regular Army Inactive (RAI) unit at Dodd Field, Texas.
-Relieved from assignment to OCAC 1 September 1928.
-Organized Reserve officers assigned to the unit participated in summer training at Kelly Field in 1928.
-Designated mobilization training station was Dodd Field, 1927-29.
-Withdrawn from the Eighth Corps Area on 27 October 1928 and allotted to the Second Corps Area.
-Assigned on 13 February 1929 to the 9th Observation Group.
-Relieved from assignment to the 9th Observation Group on 8 May 1929 and assigned to the 5th Composite Group.
-Organized on 27 May 1929 with Organized Reserve personnel as a RAI unit at Mitchel Field, New York.
+The squadron was organized in December 1927 with Organized Reserve personnel as a Regular Army Inactive (RAI) unit at Dodd Field, Texas.
+Organized Reserve officers assigned to the unit participated in summer training at Kelly Field in 1928 and its designated mobilization training station was Dodd Field.
+The squadron was withdrawn from the Eighth Corps Area on 27 October 1928 and allotted to the Second Corps Area.
+It was organized on 27 May 1929 as an RAI unit at Mitchel Field, New York and withdrawn at the end of October 1930.

+Return to active service

-The 50th Observation Squadron was reactivated into active service as an aerial observation and defensive patrol squadron off the coast of Oahu, Hawaii Territory, 1 November 1930, based at Luke Field, with O-19Bs as initial equipment.
-Remained in Hawaii as part of the Army Hawaiian Department throughout the 1930s as part of the air defenses of the islands.
-In 1938 it was re-designated as a Medium Range reconnaissance squadron, being attached to the 5th Bombardment Group and equipped with B-18 Bolo twin-engine bombers.
-Was attached to the 11th Bombardment Group in February 1940.
-Beginning in early 1941, the squadron transitioned into the Boeing B-17D Flying Fortress, having the capability to fly longer reconnaissance missions from Hickam Field.
+The squadron was reactivated as an aerial observation and defensive patrol squadron off the coast of Oahu, Hawaii Territory, 1 November 1930, stationed at Luke Field, and assigned to the 5th Composite Group, with Thomas-Morse O-19 as initial equipment.
+It remained in Hawaii as part of the Hawaiian Department throughout the 1930s as part of the air defenses of the islands.
+In 1932 and 1933, it participated in joint maneuvers with Army and Navy forces in the Hawaiian Islands.

+In 1936, the squadron equipped with Martin B-12 medium bombers, although it retained some lighter aircraft as well.
+These were replaced in 1938 by Douglas B-18 Bolos.
+Recognizing the longer range of these planes, the squadron was redesignated the 50th Reconnaissance Squadron in January 1938.
+Later that year, its assignment to the 5th Group became an attachment.
+Between 1938 and 1941, it participated in annual exercises by the Hawaiian Department.
+Its attachment changed to the 11th Bombardment Group when it was activated in February 1940 as part of the Air Corps plan to expand to 24 combat groups.
+Beginning in May 1941, the squadron began training with the Boeing B-17D Flying Fortress, with the capability to fly longer reconnaissance missions from its base at Hickam Field.